nicolafranchini/VenoBox-WP/readme.txt

 = 1.0.4 =
 * Update: venobox.js to 2.1.7
-* Update: New opttion Style > Initial scale
+* Update: New option Style > Initial scale
-* Update: New opttion Style > Transition speed
+* Update: New option Style > Transition speed

 = 1.0.3 =
 * New: initialize iframes, inline content and ajax calls with `venobox-`classes